leolweb/cfs-translatable/DOCS.md

 ## Usage:

-Define configurations constants directly in the WordPress configuration file (normally wp-config.php).
+Define configuration constants directly in the WordPress configuration file (usually wp-config.php).

 ### with gettext (faster)

-It use gettext directly (it parse all fields in this way __( $field, $textdomain ) ), so is fast then light but more hard to use and mantains.
+It uses gettext directly (it parses all fields in this way __( $field, $textdomain ) ), so it's faster than light but more hard to use and mantains.
 You could generate a pot file to translate or a php file, so you can use the "msgmerge" tool or add the generated php file to gettext findable path(s).

 * to generate strings in a php file: